ch728/cucurbit-usda/manuscript.md

 ADMIXTURE does not model linkage disequilibrium; thus, marker sets were further filtered to obtain SNPs in approximate linkage equilibrium using the "--indep-pairwise" option in PLINK [@doi:10.1086/519795] with $r^2$ set to 0.1, a window size of 50 SNPs, and a 10 SNP step size .
 All samples labeled as cultivars were removed from the data prior to running ADMIXTURE.
 Cross-validation was used to determine the best $k$ value for each species.
 Briefly, ADMIXTURE was run with different $k$ values (1-20) and the cross-validation error was reported for each $k$.
-The $k$ value with minimal cross-validation error was chosen for each species (Supplemental Figures).
+The $k$ value with minimal cross-validation error was chosen for each species (Supplemental Figures Figure {@fig:cv}.
 Ancestral populations were then assigned to cultivars using the program's projection feature.

 Principal components analysis (PCA) was used as a model-free way of determining population structure.